caiosabadin/notes/sass/tutorial.md

     property: value;
 }
 ```
-NOTE: There is another syntax available.
-It works in the same manner of Python or Ruby code, which means blocks are demarked solely by identation, rather than curly brackets, as in:
+There is another syntax available.

+It works in the same manner of Python or Ruby.
+Mostly, it means blocks are demarked solely by identation, rather than curly brackets, and that no semicolon is used at the ending of the lines, as in:

 ```sass
 selector